 Baby modeling is work.
 It might be fun work, but it's work nonetheless.
 Even for your kid.
-The traveling, the people, the chaos — some babies might enjoy it tremendously, but for others, it can be overwhelming.
+The traveling, the people, the chaos — some babies might enjoy it tremendously, but it can be overwhelming for others.

-Any parent that has helped their kid get cast for gigs will tell you that the most important thing for success is for your kid to have a good time.
+Any parent who has helped their kid get cast for gigs will tell you that the most important thing for success is for your kid to have a good time.
 It can't just be YOUR dream.
-When it comes to baby modeling, it's too early to just ask your kid if they want to do this.
+Regarding baby modeling, asking your kids if they want to do this is too early.
 As a parent, I'm sure you can feel whether it's something your little one might enjoy or not.

-In any case, we suggest applying to and attending an audition or two and see how your kid reacts.
+We suggest applying to and attending an audition or two and seeing how your kid reacts.
 If they strive in that environment — fantastic!
 Keep going!
-If not - then maybe baby modeling isn't for them and you need to wait a couple of years before you revisit their ShowBiz journey.
+If not, maybe baby modeling isn't for them, and you need to wait a couple of years before you revisit their ShowBiz journey.
 Forcing it will just result in a bad time for everyone involved.

 It's no secret that being the parent of a young performer, be it a baby model or a child actor, isn't easy.
-You're responsible for finding & applying to gigs, transport, documents, communication and making sure your little one feels comfortable in front of the camera.
-And once a gig is over — you have to do it all over again.
+You're responsible for finding & applying to gigs, transport, documents, communication, and making sure your little one feels comfortable in front of the camera.
+And once a gig is over, you must do it all over again.

 Another thing you should be ready for is rejection.
-For most gigs, you'll be competing with dozens and dozens of other hopeful families.
+For most gigs, you'll compete with dozens of other hopeful families.
 Your baby might not care, but I know how disheartening a rejection can be for a parent, especially when you're just starting out.
-Know this — landing a gig is a numbers game.
+Know this — Landing a gig is a numbers game.
 The more baby modeling jobs you apply to, the higher the likelihood you'll get one.

 I hope I haven't scared you off, dear parent.
 Yes, there's a lot of work involved in baby modeling, but that's because it's so rewarding!
 There's a reason why millions of parents all over the world take part and why everyone wants their kid to become a baby model for Pampers, Huggies, Gap, and other big brands.
-You spend quality time with your kid, there's financial incentives, and countless other benefits.
+You spend quality time with your kid; financial incentives and countless other benefits exist.
 Most of all — it's super fun.

 And it doesn't stop there.
 Parents of young performers are quick to notice the developmental benefits of modeling, such as improved self-confidence, sociability, and creativity.
 All of these are part of a winning formula for life and invaluable if you're envisaging a career in the entertainment industry for your little one.

-Speaking of future career benefits, a child that feels comfortable in front of cameras is a gem in a producer's eyes.
+Speaking of future career benefits, a child who feels comfortable in front of cameras is a gem in a producer's eyes.
 If baby modeling is more than a once-off thing for your family, then the early experience gained can snowball into an unshakeable professional foundation.
 You'll both develop skills and build a modeling portfolio.
-Some of the biggest names in child acting/modeling, such as Dakota Goyo and the twin stars Mary-Kate and Ashley Olsen, as well as Cole and Dylan Sprouse, started their run with one foot still in the cradle.
+Some of the biggest names in child acting/modeling, such as Dakota Goyo, the twin stars Mary-Kate and Ashley Olsen, and Cole and Dylan Sprouse, started their run with one foot still in the cradle.